grosser/kennel/Readme.md

 ## Development

 ### Benchmarking
-Setting `FORCE_GET_CACHE=true` will cache all get requests, which makes benchmarking improvements more reliable.
+- Setting `FORCE_GET_CACHE=true` will cache all get requests, which makes benchmarking improvements more reliable.
+- Setting `STORE=false` will make `rake plan` not update the files on disk and save a bit of time

 ### Integration testing
 ```Bash